-Based on all of these factors, including extensive consultation, Council can confirm that it will not be a service provider under the NDIS.
+Based on all of these factors, including extensive consultation, Council can confirm that it will not be a service provider of direct personal care support under the NDIS.
 We have heard from the community that Council is regarded as a source of information and as a strong advocate for people with a disability.
 We are pleased to confirm that we will continue to build on these strengths, and we will continue to provide support to the community as we transition to the NDIS.

 Council’s decision means that people who are eligible for the NDIS will need to transition to other service providers once they move onto the new scheme.
 Council will continue to provide services until this transition takes place.